trywilco/wilco-docs/docs/building-your-quest/tests.md

 The tests folder is optional and contains test files to be accessed by [GitHub Actions].

-For information on supported file types and usage:
+For information on supported file types and usage see [Github Actions].

 [GitHub Actions]: {% link docs/building-your-quest/github-actions.md %}